-In the great transition from Clueless Consumer to Mustachian, a person must first overcome a significant obstacle: the perception that Frugal, Cheap, Tightwad and various other concepts mean the same thing, and that they are all nasty conditions that we should try to avoid.
+In the great transition from Clueless Consumer to Badass Mustachian, a person must first overcome a significant obstacle: the perception that Frugal, Cheap, Tightwad and various other words all mean the same thing, and that they are all nasty conditions that we should try to avoid.

 But that still leaves the issue of cheapness to be dealt with.
 What about Ebenezer Scrooge?
 What about the new reality TV series that a reader forwarded to me called “Extreme Cheapskates“?